Morlyz/alx-system_engineering-devops/0x00-shell_basics/README.md

-a command that prints the current working directory
+a command that lists the contents of current directory